-Amber Alert Remains In Effect As Search For Missing 5-Year-Old Dulce Maria Alavez Enters Fourth Day
+Grandmother Pleads For Safe Return Of Missing 5-Year-Old Dulce Maria Alavez As Search Is In Fourth Day

-PHILADELPHIA (CBS) — An Amber Alert remains in effect for 5-year-old Dulce Maria Alavez as the search for the missing girl enters its fourth day.
-She vanished from Bridgeton City Park on Monday afternoon.
+Police conducted another K-9 search Thursday in the area of the playground where Dulce disappeared.
+Bridgeton police have tried a few times to use K-9s that are specially trained to search in areas where lots of people have passed through.

-Investigators are reviewing surveillance video hoping to identify the license plate number of the vehicle they believe lured Dulce away from a playground.
+Investigators are also reviewing surveillance video in hopes of identifying the license plate number of the vehicle they believe lured Dulce away from a playground.

 Dulce was last seen playing on the swings with her younger brother at the park.
+Police say her mother, 19-year-old Noema Alavez Perez, was sitting in a parking lot nearby and didn’t see what happened to her daughter.

 Police Believe Missing 5-Year-Old Dulce Maria Alavez Lured Away From Bridgeton Playground By Man

+Authorities say anyone willing to give them information does not need to worry about questions about their immigration status.

+“Time is of the essence, we need to find young Dulce,” Webb-McRae said.

-She was wearing a yellow shirt with an elephant, black and white pants, and white shoes.
-She was reported missing sometime between 4 p.m. and 5 p.m. on Monday.
+Dulce was last seen wearing a yellow shirt with an elephant, black and white pants, and white shoes.

-Over three days, the search for Dulce has taken several turns.
-It started out as police and volunteers combed the woods for a lost little girl and has now turned into a statewide manhunt for the person responsible for taking her.

-Police conducted a full-scale search of the park and nearby waterways in the first 30 hours after the girl’s disappearance.
-At the same time, detectives launched a criminal investigation which led them to conclude the girl was abducted.
+Authorities believe a man in a minivan took the little girl.
+They don’t know if he’s familiar to her or a complete stranger.

 ‘I Just Want To Find Her’: Bridgeton Police Searching For Missing 5-Year-Old Dulce Maria Alavez Last Seen In Park

-Note: UPDATE: grandmother of missing girl #DulceMariaAlavez pleads for help finding her granddaughter (first in Spanish then English) pic.twitter.com/9RWOYlHWcv